 The Red Stapler: Over ten years later, replicas of the Ocarina of Time and other Zelda-styled flutes can still be found at ren faires and the like.

-Throw It In: The fishing minigame.
+Throw It In!: The fishing minigame.
 According to an Iwata Asks, the fishing mechanic started off as one designer's way of entertaining himself during the making of the game (basically the equivalent of playing Solitaire at work).
-However, it was quickly discovered, and others were impressed enough that they shoved the fishing minigame into Lake Hylia, admitting that they had trouble finding an area in the game to place it.
+It was quickly discovered, and others were impressed enough that they shoved the fishing minigame into Lake Hylia, admitting that they had trouble finding an area in the game to place it.
 It helped that the previous game in the series also included a fishing minigame, though it was much less involved.

 Finding the Triforce, defrosting Zora's Domain within the game, beating The Marathon Man.
 The former is based on pre-release trailers showing Link finding the entire Triforce; the second only happens during the ending, and the latter is impossible; the programmers couldn't figure out a good prize for beating him, so the Marathon Man always beats you "by one second".
-Even if you somehow cheat the race to finish in 0 seconds.
+Even if you somehow cheat the race to finish in 0 seconds or less.

 Also, the Temple of Light as a hidden dungeon.
 This one was proven false, though it's theorized that it was in the beta version, but was Dummied Out.